benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 15.md

 	- There is no amount of receiver buffer that can prevent low throughput
 - **Case 2**: The receiving app reads sufficiently fast on average to match the sender's writing speed
 	- Receiver must use buffer of size at least W.

+The **correct socket buffer sizing** is essential to maximize TCP throughput.